 Flood hazards are a concern and a reality in Southwest Florida.
 For some residents, flooding only becomes a worry when a tropical disturbance nearby will produce an extensive amount of rainfall.
 But for residents who live in a Special Flood Hazard Area (SFHA), a rainstorm that goes on for an extended period of time can be a cause for concern.

-The Lee County Board of County Commissioners adopted the Joint Unified Local Mitigation Strategy (LMS) for Lee County, Florida in February 2007.
-Ordinance 07-20 required the formation of a Disaster Advisory Council to effect the goals and objectives of the LMS.
-This strategy also serves as the County's floodplain management plan, and documents progress made on these goals and objectives.
-It was prepared by the County's Community Rating System (CRS) Coordinator.
-View Lee County Floodplain Management Action Plan Status Report
+The Lee County Board of County Commissioners adopted the Joint Unified Local Mitigation Strategy (LMS) for Lee County, Florida most recently in June 2022 as part of the five year revision cycle.
+This strategy also serves as the County's floodplain management plan, and documents progress made on its mitigation goals and objectives.

 Lee County Department of Public Safety-Emergency Management Division239-533-0622